Army Criminal History Waivers

 (4) Any other legal appeal that does not change the original finding on its own merit.

 A person arrested, cited, charged, or held for an offense or offenses and allowed to plead guilty to a lesser offense must list the original charges and also, the lesser offense to which a plea of guilty was entered.
-(For example, arrested for grand larceny and 2 counts of criminal possession of stolen property-pled guilty to 2 counts of criminal possession of stolen property, value of less than $250.)
-In this case, the person requires a misdemeanor waiver.
-However, waiver is not needed if an arrest or questioning does not result in referral of charges, or if charges are dismissed without a conviction or other adverse disposition.
+Even if a waiver is not required, the arrest must be reported.

 Other Adverse Disposition

-This term includes all law violations which are not civil court convictions, but which resulted in an arrest or citation for criminal misconduct, followed by the formal imposition of penalties or any other requirements upon the offender by any governmental agency or court.
-Examples of other adverse dispositions.
-Some examples of adverse dispositions include-
+This term includes all law violations which are not civil court convictions, but which resulted in an arrest or citation for criminal misconduct, followed by the formal imposition of penalties.

 - Admission into diversionary or similar programs.